U.S. History Lesson Plans and Resources

 Those Who Fought

 A lesson plan for grades 6-12 from Education World in which students read interviews of WW II veterans and then interview family or community members who participated in the war.
-For oral history resources, see WW II Submarine Veteran's Oral History Project, Holocaust Survivors Oral Histories, and What Did You Do in the War Grandma?
+For oral history resources, see Holocaust Survivor Oral History Archive and What Did You Do in the War Grandma?

 Eleanor's Story: An American Girl in Hitler's Germany

-A lesson plan for grades 5-12 using Eleanor Garner's book.
+Ideas for grades using Eleanor Garner's book in the classroom.

 Powers of Persuasion--Poster Art of World War II